 b.
-The criminal background of each applicant for a Gaming Employee License shall be investigated by obtaining information concerning the applicant from law enforcement where the applicant has resided and submitting impressions of the applicant's fingerprints, taken under Section 10.04 (q), to the Federal Bureau of Investigation Criminal Information Center, and any other law enforcement agency(ies) that the regulatory agency deems appropriate, requesting a criminal history report.
-The vital information which may be provided to identify the applicant may include: the applicant’s full name, any other names used by the applicant, date and place of birth, citizenship, driver’s license numbers, social security number, and a physical description.
+The criminal background of each applicant for a Gaming Employee License shall be investigated by obtaining information concerning the applicant from law enforcement where the applicant has resided and submitting impressions of the applicant's fingerprints, taken under Section 10.03 (r), to the Federal Bureau of Investigation Criminal Information Center, and any other law enforcement agency that the regulatory agency deems appropriate, requesting a criminal history report.
+The vital information which may be provided to identify the applicant may include: the applicant’s full name, any other names used by the applicant, date and place of birth, citizenship, Driver’s License Number(s), Social Security Number, and a physical description.

 c.
-The criminal background of each applicant for a Non-Gaming Employee License shall be investigated by obtaining information concerning the applicant’s criminal history from law enforcement where the applicant has resided.
-The vital information which may be provided to identify the applicant may include: the applicant’s full name, any other names used by the applicant, date and place of birth, citizenship, Driver’s License numbers, Social Security number, and a physical description.
-The Gaming Commission may, at its discretion, submit fingerprint impressions of any Non-Gaming applicant to an appropriate agency if deemed necessary to make a determination of eligibility for licensure.
+With respect to applicants for a Primary Management Official’s application for a Gaming Employee License, the regulatory agency shall also investigate and verify the accuracy of financial information provided by the applicant by contacting banks, other financial institutions or other sources as deemed necessary.
+The regulatory agency shall also obtain a Credit Bureau Report on the applicant which shall be updated annually.

 d.
-With respect to applicants for a Primary Management Official’s application for a gaming employee license, the regulatory agency shall also investigate and verify the accuracy of financial information provided by the applicant by contacting banks, other financial institutions or other sources as deemed necessary.
-The regulatory agency shall also obtain a credit bureau report on the applicant which shall be updated annually.
+The regulatory agency shall attempt to complete the background investigation described in this Section within thirty (30) calendar days following receipt of a complete application.

 e.
-The regulatory agency shall attempt to complete the background investigation described in this section within 30 days following receipt of a complete application.

-f.
-The regulatory agency may contract with private, municipal, state, and/or federal investigation agencies to perform the required background and/or criminal history investigations.
+The regulatory agency may contract with private, municipal, State, and/or Federal investigation agencies to perform the required background and/or criminal history investigations.

-10.08.
+10.07.
 Eligibility Determination.

 a.
-Before a license is issued to a primary management official or key employee, the regulatory agency shall make a finding concerning the eligibility of that person for receiving a gaming license by reviewing the applicant’s prior activities, criminal record, if any, and reputation, habits and associations.
+Before a license is issued to a Key Employee or Primary Management Official, the regulatory agency shall make a finding concerning the eligibility of that person for receiving a Gaming Employee License by reviewing the applicant’s prior activities, criminal record, if any, and reputation, habits and associations.

 b.
-If the regulatory agency, in applying the standards adopted in this Ordinance, determines that licensing the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and / or activities in the conduct of gaming, it shall not license that person in a key employee or primary management official position.
+If the regulatory agency, in applying the standards adopted in this Ordinance, determines that licensing the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and / or activities in the conduct of gaming, it shall not license that person in a Key Employee or Primary Management Official position.

 c.
-Copies of the eligibility determination shall be included with the Notice of Results that must be submitted to the NIGC before the licensing of a primary management official or key employee.
+Copies of the Eligibility Determination shall be included with the Notice of Results that must be submitted to the NIGC before the licensing of Key Employee or a Primary Management Official.

-10.09.
-Action on Applications for an Employee License.
+10.08.
+Action on Applications for a Gaming Employee License.

 a.
-Within 15 days following the completion of the background investigation(s) described in this Article, the regulatory agency shall review the application, the results of background investigation, the criminal history reports, and financial report, if required, to determine if the applicant qualifies for the license applied for.
+Within fifteen (15) calendar days following the completion of the background investigation(s) described in this Article, the regulatory agency shall review the application, the results of background investigation, the criminal history reports, and financial report, if required, to determine if the applicant qualifies for the license applied for.

 b.
 If the regulatory agency determines that an applicant qualifies on a preliminary basis pursuant to Section 8.05 for the issuance of a license, then the regulatory agency may issue a temporary license to the applicant.
-A temporary license shall not be valid for more than 30 (thirty) days from the date of issuance.
+A temporary license shall not be valid for more than thirty (30) calendar days from the date of issuance.